kyle-randolph/deploy-logging-railway/README.md

 This script leverages the [gql library](https://gql.readthedocs.io/en/stable/index.html) to execute queries against the GraphQL API.
 Specifically, it establishes a websocket connection using gpl to create a subscription in GraphQL, allowing for continuous log streaming.
-After creating the websocket, the script creates instance of the Client class and leverages the subscribe method to receive a stream of deployment logs from the service.
+After creating the websocket, the script creates an instance of the Client class and leverages the subscribe method to receive a stream of deployment logs from the service.
 The script then iterates through the results and writes them to a file.